MariusArhaug/ThreadServer/README.md

 > Note that there should be no space between the equal sign (neither before nor after).

+> A provided example can be found in the `.env.dist` file in the root directory

 ### Executing program

 #### Execute yourself without .env variables